 The 2024-25 ChildCareBC New Spaces Fund is now closed, and the ministry is no longer accepting applications.
 Information about future ChildCareBC New Spaces Fund intakes will be available in early 2025.

-School districts can continue to submit 2025-26 minor capital child care project requests using the Capital Asset Planning System (MyCAPS) until September 29, 2024.
+School district applications for 2025-26 child care capital project requests are now closed.
 For more information, refer to the Capital Plan Instructions.

-For guidance on the development of your child care project, please contact the Child Care Development team at the Ministry of Education and Child Care.
+For guidance on your child care project, please contact the Child Care Development team at the Ministry of Education and Child Care.

 Before applying to the New Spaces Fund, applicants are encouraged to consult with local First Nations on their plans.
 This is one way to support development of projects that serve all members of the community and an opportunity to initiate or strengthen relationships with First Nations governments on whose territory the space is to be developed.